 Many businesses invest in event sponsorship and corporate entertainment to provide their staff with opportunities to build relationships.
 The return on the investment can be meagre if sales staff don't maximise the opportunity to connect with those who attend.

 “You can discover more about a person in an hour of play than in a year of conversation.”
 The Greek philosopher Plato is credited with this saying,

-Maybe cold calling isn't so bad after all!
-At least it is immediately accessible and you might get away with less forethought, planning, and preparation.
+As a sales prospecting techniques go, perhaps cold calling is not so bad!
+At least it is immediately accessible and you overlook the need for forethought, planning, and preparation.

 Article by Clive Miller